juliakloiber/superrr/_posts/superrr-lab-blog/2023-03-08-Futuring-From-the-Margins.md

 type: lab
 author: Quincey Stumptner and Feven Keleta
 title: Futuring From the Margins
-description: Towards an Intersectional and Decolonial Futures Practice: Ein Zwischenstand unserer Arbeit zu intersektionaler und dekolonialer Zukünfte-Arbeit.
+description: Towards an Intersectional and Decolonial Futures Practice -  Ein Zwischenstand unserer Arbeit zu intersektionaler und dekolonialer
+Zukünfte-Arbeit.
 ---

 <img src="/assets/img/blog/fanon.jpeg" alt="The photo shows a black and white photograph of Frantz Fanon with a white blindfold.
 The photo features a caption saying Why the mask?
 What is he hiding?
 What does he fear?" width="676" height="636">